obellavance/sportfolios/README.md

 ### Coding tips

 * You should never code in the server/dist folder.
 The dist folder is entirely generated from the public/app folder
+* If you do not have access to the database, send an email to tran.austin.didier@gmail.com to request access

 ## Setting up a Cloud 9 workspace running the project (Lots of details)